 A presence in the global market and ecosystem is essential for companies seeking sustained growth.
 The Ease of Doing Business (EODB) initiative for the digitalization of India has enormous advantages.
-Setting up a new PLC (Private Limited Company) under this initiative makes a growth conducive environment, smoother functioning and simplified operations.
+Setting up a new PLC (Private Limited Company) under this initiative creates a conducive growth environment, smoother functioning and simplified operations.

-After the registration of PLC, some compliances are mandatory for the decent system to move forward and startups can build their existence in the market.
+After the registration, some compliances for Private Limited Company are mandatory for the system to move forward and startups then can start building their existence in the market.
 Being the legal advisor, we can help you in setting your post-incorporation formalities with ease.
-According to the Companies Act, 2013, below are the requirement you need to fulfil within the specific time frame.
+According to the Companies Act, 2013, below are the requirement you need to fulfil within a specific time frame.

-Here is the list of compliances that need to take care of after the registration of PLC within the specific time frame.
-Don’t miss out on it.
+Here is the list of compliances for private limited company that need to be taken care of after the registration within a specific time frame.
+Don’t miss out on them.

 Register Official Company Address

 You can register the official address at the time of incorporation of the company.
 Else a company must have to register within 15 days of incorporation.
 The company needs to inform the registrar about the same by filing a Form INC-22 within 30 days from the incorporation date.
 It is used as official communication from the various authorities.